-Contact Irvine legal separation Attorney Amy Neshanian at The Neshanian Law Firm, Inc today to schedule your consultation.
+Thinking about legal separation?
+Contact legal separation Attorney Amy Neshanian at The Neshanian Law Firm today to schedule your consultation.

-- End the marital estate to stop accruing community property assets and debts
+- They wish to end the marital estate to stop accruing community property assets and debts

 There are three primary differences between legal separations and divorces, as set forth below:

-- A divorce will be granted even if one party to the action objects.
-However, legal separations require the consent of both parties.
+- Legal separation requires the consent of both parties.
+A divorce will be granted even if one party to the action objects.

-- At least one spouse seeking a divorce must be a California resident for six months before the clerk of the court will accept a filing for dissolution of marriage.
-However, residency requirements do not apply to those seeking a legal separation.
+- Residency requirements do not apply to those seeking a legal separation.
+In the case of divorce, at least one spouse must be a California resident for six months before the clerk of the court will accept a filing for dissolution of marriage.

 - A legal separation will go into effect immediately once it is ordered by the court.
-With respect to divorce, even if all of the issues are resolved shortly after filing, the earliest that a divorce can go into effect is six months after the date of filing.
+With respect to divorce, the earliest that a divorce can go into effect is six months after the date of filing.